-We believe that if women work collectively they can create positions for other women to succeed; we ask you to participate and join their movement.
+We believe that if women work collectively, they can create positions for other women to succeed.
+We ask you to join our movement.

+I feel a sense of achievement every day here.
 Working with other women motivates me and I enjoy when we all share our ideas with each other.
 Even though we come from different backgrounds, cultures and religions, we are able to work together to achieve one goal.
-It gives me a sense of achievement.

 I enjoy working with others at the store and the unity, joy, fun and jokes we all share as workmates.
 Going to work and having responsibilities makes me proud.
 I feel best when customers are happy and they come back and bring others with them.

 I feel good about myself working here.
 As a mother, I like coming to work and earning money to help take care of my children.
 I am proud of the work we do.
 It feels good to use my training and not have to depend on others to provide for my family.

 Luan Burkholder, Afropolitan Ambassador for the New York Metro Area, takes the time to pose with this Rosie the Riveter Statue because she believes “We Can Do It!”

 Inspired by Beyonce, Natasha Wright, Afropolitan Ambassador for the Washington, DC Metro Area, proclaims

 “Hold Up,” you can wear what you want to, “Hold Up,” you can be as bold as you want to, Can’t you see there is no one above you, Look for ways to empower the women around you.